 Ph.D. in History

-Students in the doctoral program may focus primarily on the histories of Africa, America, Europe, and modern Latin America, with secondary fields in any of these areas as well as East Asia and the Middle East.
+Students in the doctoral program may focus on the histories of Africa, America, Europe, and modern Latin America, with secondary fields in any of these regions as well as East Asia and the Middle East.

 Minimum Total Credit Hours: 54